How Long After A Stye Can I Wear Contacts

 It is also important to remember to always wash your hands before handling your contacts, as dirt and bacteria on your hands can easily transfer onto the lenses and cause an infection.
 Additionally, you should never sleep in your contacts and always follow the instructions provided by your eye doctor for proper wearing time and replacement schedule.
 You should also consider using daily disposable contact lenses in order to avoid any buildup of bacteria on the lenses themselves.

-See also What To Wear To Brazilian Wax
+See also What To Wear With Over The Knee Boots

 If you experience any signs of irritation or pain while wearing contacts, it’s best to take them out immediately and seek medical attention if necessary.
 If you experience any redness or swelling in the eyelid area, it’s best to see an ophthalmologist as soon as possible in order to determine if it’s caused by a stye or another underlying condition.